jasonpincin/eventuate/README.md

 ### event.produce(data)

 Produce an event.
 All `event` consumer functions will be called with `data`.
 If the `requireConsumption` option was provided, and nothing consumes the data, an error will be thrown.
+In this case, if the data being produced is an instanceof `Error`, it will be thrown directly, otherwise an `UnconsumedEventError` (see below) will be thrown, and the data that was produced will be attached to the error as a `data` property.

 ### event.removeConsumer(consumer)